zerolagtime/wireguard-cloudformation/README.md

 * In the AWS console, launch the `wireguard-eip-master.json` template first.
 It will export the elastic IP used by the `wireguard-master.json`template (so you can conveniently use the same public IP).
 The true/false option allows one to stand up the `wireguard-master.json` with out the export from the EIP, if undesired.
 * Your VPC's default security group ID (auto-populated in Cloudformation dropdown)

+Permission to perform the actions in the Stack, via the AdministratorAccess built-in policy.

 Steps:

 1. Download the [Wireguard client](https://www.wireguard.com/install/) for your platform